nusco/narjillos/backlog.md

     A lot of things to decide here. do I really need this stuff to get speciation?
 Probably
     not – so I'll leave it as a low priority for now.

-* Basic Sexual Reproduction (just to set up for Assortative Mating)
+* Basic Sexual Reproduction
+  just to set up for Assortative Mating

-* Assortative Mating (to encourage speciation)
+* Assortative Mating
+  to encourage speciation

-+ Species clustering control reproductive success? (to keep species apart)
++ Species clustering control reproductive success
+  maybe. (to keep species apart)

-- Diploid creatures?
+- Diploid creatures
+  maybe. is it useful?

 ##Realistic Physics

     More realistic behavior of body to avoid body shapes that "exploit" the current naive physics.

 + Fix "tail wiggles dog" effect
-+ Rotation inertia (but check comments in physics engine - it may break previous assumptions)
++ Rotation inertia
+  but check comments in physics engine - it may break previous assumptions

-+ Translation inertia (see above)
++ Translation inertia
+  but check comments in physics engine - it may break previous assumptions

-+ Limit rotation speed?
++ Limit rotation speed
+  is this a good idea?

-- Realistic viscosity?
+- Realistic viscosity
+  is this a good idea?

-- Viscosity per segment?
+- Viscosity per segment
+  is this a good idea?

 ##Flexible Genes